 We continue to monitor the situation, and are continually developing additional resources and tools.
 Most importantly, document the impacts of COVID-19 on your business or nonprofit as the situation is unfolding.
 It will assist with relief efforts by local, state and federal agencies.

-Beginning October 25, people ages 12 and older will be required to show proof of full COVID-19 vaccination or a negative test result to enter certain indoor and outdoor events and establishments in King County.
+People ages 12 and older are required to show proof of full COVID-19 vaccination or a negative test result to enter the following indoor and outdoor events and establishments in King County:

-- Restaurants and bars.
-Does not include outdoor dining, takeout, or places like grocery stores which aren't primarily used as indoor dining locations.
+- Restaurants and bars (not including outdoor dining, takeout, or places such as grocery stores which aren't primarily used as indoor dining locations)

 - Outdoor events with 500 or more people, such as professional and collegiate sports and entertainment events.

-As of Monday, October 25, if your business falls into one of the categories above, you will need to request that patrons provide verification of full COVID-19 vaccination or a negative COVID-19 test.
-This order is meant to keep businesses open and protect employees, customers, and community members.
+If your business falls into one of the categories above, you must request that patrons provide verification of full COVID-19 vaccination (or a recent negative COVID-19 test).
+This order is meant to keep businesses open and protect employees, customers and community members.

 The Seattle Metropolitan Chamber of Commerce has developed a toolkit to help businesses implement the order.
-This includes signage, a QR code verification app, and other resources.
+This includes signage, technical assistance, and a QR code verification app.

-As of Monday, October 25, you will need to show proof of vaccination (or a negative test result) to enter the venues listed above, including restaurants, bars, gyms, performing arts venues, and movie theaters.
+You need to show proof of vaccination (or a recent negative COVID-19 test) to enter the venues listed above, including restaurants, bars, gyms, performing arts venues and movie theaters.
 Please be kind and patient as businesses and employees adapt to this new guidance.
 Your proof could include any of the following:

 - CDC vaccination card or a photo of your CDC vaccine card